gardener/gardener/docs/usage/topology_aware_routing.md

 The `kube-apiserver` Service is topology-aware.
 It is consumed by the controllers running in the Shoot control plane.

+> Note: The `istio-ingressgateway` component routes traffic in topology-aware manner - if possible, it routes traffic to the target `kube-apiserver` Pods in the same zone.
+If there is no healthy `kube-apiserver` Pod available in the same zone, the traffic is routed to any of the healthy Pods in the other zones.
+This behaviour is unconditionally enabled.

 ##### gardener-resource-manager

 The `gardener-resource-manager` Service that is part of the Shoot control plane is topology-aware.
 The resource-manager serves webhooks and the Service is consumed by the kube-apiserver for the webhook communication.